sunpy/sunpy/doc/source/guide/spectra.rst

     >>> from sunpy.spectra.sources.callisto import CallistoSpectrogram
     >>> image = CallistoSpectrogram.read(sunpy.CALLISTO_IMAGE)

-You can now view the image by using the :py:meth:`show` method.
+You can now view the image by using the :py:meth:`show() <sunpy.spectra.spectrogram.Spectrogram.show>`  method.

     >>> image.show()

 .. image:: ../images/spectra_ex1.png

-You can then perform automatic constant background subtraction by using the :py:meth:`subtract_bg` method.
+You can then perform automatic constant background subtraction by using the :py:meth:`subtract_bg() <sunpy.spectra.spectrogram.Spectrogram.subtract_bg>` method.
 The resulting image will be clipped at 0 using the min_ parameter of show in order to avoid negative values.

     >>> nobg = image.subtract_bg()
     >>> nobg.show(min_=0)